Estimating Nonseparable Selection Models: A Functional Contraction Approach: Introduction

 Formally, we consider a discrete choice problem in which each alternative is associated with a potential outcome distribution.
 A selection function maps a vector of realized potential outcomes to a probability distribution over the alternatives.
 For example, in the consumer demand setting, each alternative represents a product, and the potential outcome is the offered price, with the selection function micro-founded by the consumer's utility maximization problem.
 We allow the outcome equations to be fully nonparametric with nonseparable error terms and to vary flexibly across different alternatives.
-We assume that potential outcomes across different alternatives are conditionally independent given observables.
+We assume that potential outcomes across alternatives are independent conditional on observable and unobservable characteristics, which allows for correlation across outcomes when conditioning only on observables.
+Our framework also permits the unobservable component in the outcome equation to enter directly into agents’ preferences over alternatives, thereby capturing selection on unobservables.

+We analyze how the selection model maps the potential outcome distributions to the distributions of selected outcomes and seek to \emph{invert} the mapping.
+The key insight of our approach is that, given the selection model and potential outcome distributions across all alternatives, we can derive the likelihood of an outcome being selected at each price.
+Conversely, if this selection likelihood were known, we could recover the potential outcome distributions from the selected outcome distributions using Bayes’ rule.
+This two-way relationship characterizes a fixed-point problem.

-Given the selection function, we construct an operator whose fixed point is the potential outcome distributions.
-We establish sufficient conditions for it to be a functional contraction (Theorems~\ref{thm: contraction} and \ref{thm: contraction special}).
-Proving contraction within a function space is challenging; to address this, we construct a metric in the same spirit as that in \cite{thompson1963certain}.
-Our results imply that, given the selection function and the observed distributions of selected outcomes, we can nonparametrically recover the potential outcome distributions.
-Moreover, this identification result is \emph{constructive}: starting with any initial guess for the potential outcome distributions, we iteratively apply the operator.
-As the number of iterations approaches infinity, this process converges to the potential outcome distributions associated with the selection function.
+Building on this intuition, we construct an operator whose fixed point is the potential outcome distributions and establish sufficient conditions for it to be a functional contraction (Theorems \ref{thm: contraction} and \ref{thm: contraction special}).
+Our results imply that, given the selection function and the distributions of selected outcomes, we can nonparametrically identify the potential outcome distributions under the contraction condition.
+Importantly, the contraction condition is automatically satisfied in binary choice models.
+Moreover, this identification result is constructive: starting with any initial guess for the potential outcome distributions, we iteratively apply the operator.
+This process converges to the potential outcome distributions associated with the selection function.